Worst cookware in your kitchen and what to use instead

 One scratch on a nonstick pan can release 9100 plastic particles into your food.
 A cracked coating releases 2.3 million microplastic and nano plastics (ie particles of pfas) into your food.
 These are tiny, microscopic pieces of plastic that are very toxic and bio-accumulative.

-I’m going to share different things that I’m doing to minimize our use of plastics and PFAS.
-The first thing is to get rid of non-stick cookware.
+I’m going to share different things that I’m doing to minimize our use of plastics and PFAS in upcoming posts.
+The first and most important step is to get rid of non-stick cookware.

-After that I committed to not buying anything else until I could find a stainless steel.
+After that I committed to not buying anything else until I could find a stainless steel skillet.
 It was only because I couldn’t find one in the stores I was shopping in that I bought the non-stick skillet to begin with.

 After several months, I ordered one online.
 But while I was waiting for my skillet to arrive, I found one in a Soltam branch in Tiberias .
 The price is much more than a nonstick skillet but it’s a good quality pan, it’s a one time expense, and for me it’s worth the added expense to have non-toxic cookware.

-Another option to stainless steel is to buy cast iron or pure ceramic cookware- not ceramic coated.
-I don’t recall ever seen either of these options locally, and personally, I like stainless steel.
+Another option to stainless steel is cast iron or pure ceramic cookware- not ceramic coated.
+I don’t recall ever seen either of these options locally, but they are both good healthwise.

 I’d love to hear if you have any tips to share!
-What cookware do you use, and have you found ways to keep your food from sticking?
+What cookware do you use?
+Have you found ways to keep your food from sticking?

 Avivah